 It gives a firm diagnosis of "intermediate hyperglycemia;" despite the possibility of normal FBG and HbA1c tests.

-Those at risk should have a coronary calcium scan.
+Those at risk should have a coronary calcium scan; and absolutely avoid supplements containing the mineral.

-A healthy diet for prediabetes means limiting carbs, especially those that are refined; or exercising after starchy meals.
-Both together would be best of all.
+A healthy diet for prediabetes means limiting carbs, especially those that are refined; and exercising after starchy meals.

-A healthy diet for prediabetes absolutely must include strictly limiting sugar to 6 tsp per day together with all refined carbs.
-Total starch should certainly be no more than 100 grams; and a lot less for those who are obese.
+A healthy diet for prediabetes absolutely must include strictly limiting sugar to no more than 6 tsp per day together with all refined carbs.
+Total starch should certainly be less than 100 grams; and far lower for those who are morbidly obese.

-It is without a doubt the most difficult rule; and breaking it repeatedly is the cause of the diabetes and obesity pandemic that is sweeping the world.
+It is without a doubt the most difficult rule; and breaking it repeatedly is the cause of the diabetes and obesity pandemics that are sweeping the world.

-Those with prediabetes who break rule 1 are at very high risk of progressing to full blown diabetes.
+Those with prediabetes who break rule 1 are at very high risk of progressing to the full blown disease.

 "I am resolved; 'tis but a three year fast.